qunitjs/qunitjs.com/pages/upgrade-guide-2.x.md

 });
 ```

 Note that in the two-argument overload `assert.throws( block, string )`, the string argument has always been interpreted as an assertion message instead of an expected value.
 You do not need to change any of these assertions.
+Of course, you may use the `assert.throws( block, regexp, message )` form anyway to make your assertions more precise.

 ## Removed and modified QUnit methods and properties